The Ecosystem Decision-Making Radar

 Mindset Is Only One Piece of the Puzzle

-In the Innovating Leadership, Co-creating Our Future interview this week, Maureen was joined by Sean Castrina, entrepreneur, podcast host, and author.
+In the Innovating Leadership, Co-Creating Our Future interview this week, Maureen was joined by Sean Castrina, entrepreneur, podcast host, and author.
 In his interview, Mindset Is Only One Piece of the Puzzle, he and Maureen discuss Sean’s story and how he overcame setbacks, leadership lessons, and making a big change.
 This article is a guest post from Matthew Channell of TSE and is a companion to Sean’s interview as we look at the most quoted leaders in the world, the UK and the USA.

 TSW (Training Services Wales) has conducted a study to find out which leaders and inspirational people are the most influential for helping us find that extra motivation to achieve greatness, whether it be leading a brand-new team or finishing a difficult task, by analyzing Google search data.